umijs/dumi-template/README.md

 # 🌟 Dumi Template

-A Umi-based doc template can assist you to develop libraries & write docs.
+A doc template can assist you to develop libraries & write docs.

 English | [简体中文](./README.zh-CN.md)